knative/func/docs/provision_kind.md

 wg genkey | tee client.key | wg pubkey > client.pub
 chmod 600 host.key client.key
 ```

 Assuming IPv4 addresses, with the wireguard-protected network 10.10.10.0/24, the host being 10.10.10.1 and the client 10.10.10.2

-Create a Wireguard Network Device on both the Host and the Client using the following configuration files (Replace HOST_KEY HOST_PUB, CLIENT_KEY and CLIENT_PUB with the keypairs created in the previous step):
+For linux hosts running systemd, create a Wireguard Network Device on both the Host and the Client using the following configuration files (Replace HOST_KEY HOST_PUB, CLIENT_KEY and CLIENT_PUB with the keypairs created in the previous step).
+For OS X Clients, skip the client configuration and see the section on OS X below.

 On the Kind cluster host:
 `/etc/systemd/network/99-wg0.netdev`